 I have always understood that my mother sacrificed her country, her family, her home for me.
 Reading this letter confirms what I have always known: it is time for my mother to go home.

 The fruitcake batter, rich with Brazil nuts, walnuts, pecans, dried cherries, cranberries, and dates, rises slowly.
 Resisting the overwhelming urge to open the oven door for the third time, I wait to learn if my cakes match my mother’s ones once made at Christmas.
-Baked for friends and old workmates from the public library, my mother’s cakes attained a legendary holiday status, christened the best fruitcake ever tasted.
-Trays of mince pies line every surface of my kitchen counter, too, the scallop-shaped button pastries burst with hot, sticky, dried fruit.
+She baked for friends and old workmates from the public library; her cakes attained a legendary holiday status as the best fruitcake ever tasted.
+Trays of mince pies line every surface of my kitchen counter, too.
+The scallop-shaped button pastries burst with hot, sticky, dried fruit.

 Though I bake the mince pies in the shadow of my mother’s history, I adjust the fruitcake recipe with the fruits of my own time.
 Gone are the maraschino cherries, green candied fruit, and orange peel.
 Dried cherries and dates, steeped cranberries, freshly roasted green chili, and a hint of ginger replace the familiar holiday fruitcake.

 A month before her death, my mother’s memory of baking her jeweled fruitcakes failed her ultimately.
 “I never bake!” she angrily claimed to those who ate the rich, dense fruitcake slices year after year.

 Mince pies triggered more soothing images in my mother’s deteriorating memory.
 Weeks before her death, she retrieved the baking tins I now use from her cupboard and a jar of mincemeat to bake the dainty pastries.

 Entering her apartment, after spending three days and nights in the ICU at my mother’s bedside, when I found my grandmother’s tins and the candied fruit on the kitchen counter, I burst into tears.